Lego Elves: Critical reception

 Jenny Nixon for Common Sense Media gave the series a three-star rating, commenting, "This series is jam-packed with little girl bait - sparkling rainbow oceans, a flowing-haired Pegasus or three - and though the plot has a similar amount of depth, there's still something kind of fun about it.
 The quests Emily and her elf friends go on can be a tad generic, sure, but it's always nice to see a show with a high percentage of female characters, most of whom jump right in on the action and don't need a boy (or boy elf) to lead the way."

-Lego Elves - Webisodes (2015-2017)
+Lego Elves - Webisodes (2015–2018)

+The Lego Elves webisodes were released on the Lego YouTube channel.
+The webisodes are grouped into four seasons.
+Season 1: Unite the Magic consists of webisodes 1 - 5.
+Season 2: Save the Dragons consists of webisodes 6 - 17.
+Season 3: The Capture of Sophie Jones consists of webisodes 18 - 33 and includes an unnumbered promo webisode "Did You Miss Us?" before webisode 18.
+Season 4: Into the Shadows consists of webisodes 1 - 15 (webisode numbering restarted at 1 for this season).

-The Lego Elves webisodes were released on the Lego YouTube channel and later combined into episode compilations.
-Episodes compilation 1-8 was released on 30 April 2018.
-Episodes compilation 9-17 was released on 7 May 2018.
-Episodes compilation 18-25 was released on 14 May 2018.
-Episodes compilation 26-33 was released on 21 May 2018.
+The webisodes from seasons 1 to 3 were later combined into webisode compilations.
+Webisode compilation 1 - 8 was released on 30 April 2018.
+Webisode compilation 9 - 17 was released on 7 May 2018.
+Webisode compilation 18 - 25 was released on 14 May 2018.
+Webisode compilation 26 - 33 was released on 21 May 2018.
+The 15 webisodes of Season 4 were released between March and August 2018, with a compilation of only webisodes 1 - 8 released on 4 June 2018.